mccv/streamyj/README.md

       case FieldName("bar") => println(s.readField())
     }

-In this case, when the parser encounters a JsonToken.FIELD_NAME token, and the current field name is "bar", the println(s.readField()) method is invoked.
+In this case, we call obj() on the Streamy object to tell the parser to read the current object.
+The case statements tell Streamy to print the current field value when the field name is "bar".
 Simple enough.

 A slightly more complex example